 There's an episode of Seinfeld in which Jerry falls for the roommate of the woman he's seeing, leading him and George to try and work out whether or not Jerry could make The Switch.
-"Do you realize in the entire history of western civilization no one has successfully accomplished the roommate switch?"
+"Do you realise in the entire history of western civilisation no one has successfully accomplished the roommate switch?"
 George asks Jerry.
 Nevertheless, the two put their heads together and work out a plan which, sadly for Jerry, inevitably fails.

 But this question doesn't just make for good sitcom fodder.
 It's one that has likely popped up in the minds of anyone who has met a partner's friend with whom they hit it off.
 So the question lingers: Can you pull off dating someone who is close to your ex?

 The answer is, of course, complicated.
 "It depends on how long you two have been together, how close of friends they are with the other person involved, and what kind of relationship you guys have," says Kristy LaRocca, a psychotherapist in NYC.
 "If you and your partner aren't in too deep, it might be easier to make the switch."
 It makes sense — if two people haven't been dating all that long, and intense feelings haven't developed, the person being "dumped" might be totally okay with their former partner dating their friend, and minimal drama and awkwardness will ensue.